Annie Murphy

 Anne Frances Murphy (born December 19, 1986) is a Canadian actress.
-She is best known for her starring roles as Alexis Rose in the CBC sitcom Schitt's Creek (2015–2020) and Allison McRoberts in the AMC dark comedy series Kevin Can F**k Himself (2021–2022).
-For her performance in the former series, she garnered critical acclaim and won a Primetime Emmy Award and a Screen Actors Guild Award, while also receiving nominations for four Canadian Screen Awards, three Screen Actors Guild Awards, two Critics' Choice Television Awards, and one Golden Globe Award.
+She rose to recognition for her starring role as Alexis Rose in the sitcom Schitt's Creek (2015–2020), for which she garnered acclaim and won a Primetime Emmy Award and a nomination for a Golden Globe Award.

+Murphy has since starred in the dark comedy series Kevin Can F**k Himself (2021–2022), the second season of the comedy-drama series Russian Doll (2022), and the episode "Joan Is Awful" of the anthology series Black Mirror (2023).
+She had a voice role in the animated comedy film Ruby Gillman, Teenage Kraken (2023).

 Early life

 Murphy was born in Ottawa, Ontario, on December 19, 1986.
 Both her parents were teachers.
 She attended high school at Elmwood School in Ottawa, where she performed in stage productions.

 Murphy enrolled at Queen's University for one year before transferring and receiving a degree in theatre performance at Concordia University.
 She then trained at the Canadian Film Centre Actors' Conservatory.

 She moved to Los Angeles at age 22 to pursue an acting career.